Prag8855/aab/content/guides/pension-payments-refund.md

 - you made less than 60 monthly German pension payments[^11] **or** you live in Turkey since at least 24 months[^12]
 - **and** you don't pay social security contributions in Turkey[^13]

-If you live in the United Kingdom, there is one more condition:
+If you live in the United Kingdom, you can't get a pension refund.

-- **and** you did not work in Germany before Brexit (January 1, 2021)

 If you are a Turkish citizen, and you work in Turkey, you can't get a pension refund,[^13] because you pay social security contributions in Turkey.
 If you are not a Turkish citizen, but you live and work in Turkey, you can still get a pension refund.[^9]

+### UK citizens

+If you are a citizen of the United Kingdom, you can always contribute to your German pension, so you can't get a refund.[^3]

+There is an exception.
+You can get a refund if:

+- you are at least 67 years old
+- **and** you don't qualify for a German pension

 ### Citizens of other countries

 You can get a pension refund if:[^8]

-- Your last pension payment was more than 24 months ago **and** you do not live in the European Union, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro or Serbia
+- Your last pension payment was more than 24 months ago **and** you do not live in the [[European Union]], the United Kingdom, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro or Serbia
 - **or** you are at least 67 years old and you made less than 60 monthly German pension payments[^1]

 If you live in the United Kingdom, there is one more condition: